 How much trust do we have that life will channel through the right people to give us what we need, when we need it, along the way?
 How much trust in ourselves do we have to let go?

 I know it’s hard.
 We pour all our heart, time, and effort, into something that maybe is not that “popular” or instantly rewarded.
 For example, most blogs take five years to gain momentum.
-And it is really demoralizing to give so much of yourself without much in return; because you start to feel invisible.
+And it is really demoralizing to give so much of yourself without much in return; because you start to feel like your work doesn’t matter, or it’s not appreciated, or that it’s invisible.
 The path of the creative is a very hard one.
 We don’t have it easy at all and rejection is an every day part of the deal.
 In fact, most people completely give up their creative work within less than a year.
-But for the rest of us … what do we do?
+But for the rest of us, who choose not to give up because we know why we do what we do and we believe in ourselves and our work, and it’s contribution … what do we do?

 We wake up and do it again.
-Maybe we doubt, cry, get afraid but once we’ve had enough of our feelings, we get back to it.
-Pouring our heart and time and effort into it again.
+Maybe we doubt, cry, get afraid but then we get back to it, pouring our heart and time and effort into it again.
 Because maybe we just really love it.
+Because we are aligned to our why.
 And that’s the reason why we do it, but it still hurts if it is unappreciated, right?
 Not because we want the validation or because we are not truly loving it, but because beneath that “love for the craft” is the intention of wanting to contribute, and be of benefit to someone.
 And of course, we all want to feel seen, heard and appreciated; this is a most natural human need.
 Perhaps, this is where trust comes in, again.

 All you’ll have in sweet due time.

 Trust the unfolding of your life.

 For more of my writings, browse through my Art of Love.